 1. Krebs on Security

 Brian Krebs has long been a leader in the realm of computer security.
 He uses his blog to do just that.
-He leverages his experience as a reporter for the Washington Post, where he was a prolific poster on the publication’s “Security Fix” section.
+He leverages his experience as a reporter for the Washington Post, where he was a prolific poster in the publication’s “Security Fix” section.

 Cybercrime is a niche that frequently appears on his site.
 The goal is to help the IT pros defuse any threats before they become realities.
-Many followers respect his talent as a writer, and he has front-page stories and cover pieces with the Washington Post to his credit.
+Many followers respect his talent as a writer, and he has front-page stories and covers pieces with the Washington Post to his credit.
 Krebs should be added to your bookmarks.

-2. We Live Security
+2. We Live in Security

 Amassing nearly 2 million followers has to say something about an online source.